June 22, 2017 by Mark Fordice -

 Reducing cost and minimizing size are key concerns for OEM design teams everywhere.
 In their pursuit of cutting expenses, many opt to focus primarily on the Bill of Materials (BOM) to find savings.

-One factor to take into account is that making a power supply as small as possible is often a complex challenge.
+One factor to consider is that making a power supply as small as possible is often a complex challenge.
 It can demand knowledge outside the in-house team’s main competencies, potentially causing delays.
 It may also require more expensive PCB assemblies, such as additional layers and heavier copper, which are not required by the rest of the product.

 Other aspects of bringing up the design in-house and supporting it independently can be even more complicated and expensive.
 Special equipment may be needed, such as high-quality electronic loads for testing.

-The design team must also ensure compliance with market specific safeties, such as IEC 62368 for ICT and AV equipment, or IEC 60601-1 for medical equipment.
+The design team must also ensure compliance with market specific safety standards, such as IEC 62368 for ICT and AV equipment, or IEC 60601-1 for medical equipment.
 For products intended for international markets, compliance is further complicated by regional differences in these standards.
-The Power Sources Manufacturers Association (PSMA), of which CUI is a member, has published the Safety & Compliance Database to help with this, and CUI has published a downloadable guide to applicable safety standards, agencies and marks
+The Power Sources Manufacturers Association (PSMA), of which CUI is a member, has published the Safety & Compliance Database to help with this, and CUI has published a downloadable guide to applicable safety standards, agencies and marks.

 The efficiency of the power supply can also strongly influence whether the product will meet Ecodesign regulations, such as the EU's minimum requirements for products such as LED lighting, white goods, and set-top boxes.
 In addition, customers will require reliability information and if a product warranty is offered this should extend to cover the power-supply components.